 Our city is growing at rapid rates as we are experiencing an increased amount of public and private investment for commercial and housing developments.
 We have developed the City of Playford Reinstatement Specifications to make sure civil infrastructure is not compromised by rapid development.

-If you have any questions in relation to the Reinstatement Specifications, please contact Stephen Gartner at the City of Playford on 8256 0333.
+If you have any questions in relation to the Reinstatement Specifications, please contact the City Operations Technical Officer on 8256 0333.

 Individuals, contractors or organisations carrying out works on Council property are required to notify Council in writing.